nhgritctran/PheTK/README.md

 #### 5.1.2. add_covariates
 This function is currently customized for the _All of Us_ Research Platform.
-It takes a cohort csv/tsv file and covariate selection as input, and generate a new cohort tsv file with covariate data added as output.
+It takes a cohort csv/tsv file and covariate selection as input, and generates a new cohort tsv file with covariate data added as output.
 Input cohort data must have a "person_id" column.

 For non-_All of Us_ platforms, a Google BigQuery dataset ID must be provided.